 The generalisability and thus applicability of prediction model studies based on randomised trial data needs careful consideration.
-Randomised trials tend to apply strict inclusion and exclusion criteria, reducing the applicability in normal healthcare.
-In contrast, generalisability may be high when data from routine care or health care registries are used.
+Randomised trials tend to apply strict inclusion and exclusion criteria, may measure fewer predictors and outcomes, thus reducing the applicability of a model developed or validated from trial data.
+In contrast, distribution of study characteristics, predictors and outcomes, and thus the generalisability of prediction model studies tends to be high when data from routine care or health care registries are used for model development or validation.

 It is often challenging to identify when certain issues relating to a primary study are likely to introduce risk of bias or whether these are concerns for applicability.
 Applicability assessment is entirely dependent on the systematic review question.
 Consider the hypothetical pulmonary embolism example in signalling question 1.2 where reviewers might restrict the intended target population of their review, to ‘patients suspected of having pulmonary embolism without pre-existing lung disease’.
 For this target population, a primary study including patients with pre-existing lung disease would constitute an applicability concern and not necessarily a risk of bias.
 Similarly, consider a diagnostic model development study that included patients with a broad age range (18 to 90 years).
 This may not have introduced any bias into the primary study but it may limit the applicability of the model if the systematic review question focuses on young adults only (18 to 30 years).

-Finally, in a review and meta-analysis of a specific single model, risk of bias and applicability assessments should supplemented with an investigation of heterogeneity in the reported predictive performance of the model across the included primary studies on that model.
-Similar to efficacy of a treatment and accuracy of a diagnostic test, the predictive performance of a specific model, when validated in other data sets, will differ simply due to differences between the development study and validation study, such as in participant age range, healthcare setting, geographical location or calendar time periods.
-This does not mean there is risk of bias within the primary validation study or that some validation studies are not applicable to the review question; it merely reflects expected variation in model performance due to differences in study characteristics that need to be understood and reported.(18, 19) A stratified presentation or meta-analysis of the model performance may be indicated.
-Time period is another important consideration.
-Validating a previously developed model in data obtained from a very different time period, will likely influence the performance of a model, for example due to changes in population health or improvements in health care such as decreasing mortality following surgery.
+Finally, in a review and meta-analysis of a specific single model, risk of bias and applicability assessments should be supplemented with an investigation of heterogeneity in the reported predictive performance of the model across the included primary studies.
+The predictive performance of a specific model validated in other studies, is expected to be different, due to differences such as in participant age range, healthcare setting, geographical location or calendar time periods.
+This does not mean there is risk of bias within the primary validation study or concerns about applicability; it merely reflects expected variation in predictive performance of a specific model due to differences in study characteristics that need investigation through including covariates in meta-analysis.(18, 19)

 Also note that sometimes studies validate a model that was developed in a specific group of participants, i.e. in participant data that were (for the researchers) intentionally different from the development study.
 For example, models developed from a healthy general population to predict cardiovascular outcomes, have been validated in patients diagnosed with type II diabetes mellitus.(65) Another example is validating the diagnostic performance of a model to diagnose deep vein thrombosis that was developed in an emergency secondary care setting in a primary care setting.(42) In both cases, heterogeneity in model performance between the development study and the validation studies should be expected.

 Domain 2: Predictors